Shooter

 Range Commands

-Range is Safe At this point, we will all go down range and score the targets, then paste and reset the targets.
+Range is Clear: At this point, we will all go down range and score the targets, then paste and reset the targets.

 Everyone, except the next shooter, is expected to participate in this part of the process